 - All your work is credited to you.

 - Attribution must be to a person, not a company.

-All claims must be hyperlinked to the study where it was proven or time it was shown.
+All claims must cite the study where it was proven or time it was shown via a hyperlink.
 If it’s original material (i.e. you observed or did a study), then cite yourself in text and link appropriately.

 The exception is commonly understood knowledge (e.g. “The sun looks yellow most days”).

-Scrub personal stories for names, specific data points, and other identifying information unless you have written permission to share that fact from the person or organization it’s about.
+Scrub personal stories for names, confidential data points, and other identifying information unless you have written permission to share that fact from the person or organization it’s about.

 - Download a digital item (whitepaper, study, etc.).